mrsergei/RepData_PeerAssessment2/storm.md

 ## [1] 898
 ```

-Looking at the freqency of terms used and comparing to the documented standard 96 types we obeserve a number of duplicate types that need to nbe combined to accurately reflect the total impact form a given type of an event.
+Looking at the freqency of terms used and comparing event tnames to the documented standard 96 types we obeserve a number of duplicate types that need to be combined to accurately reflect the total impact form a given type of an event.

 ```r